rust-lang/book/2018-edition/src/appendix-05-editions.md

 get a constant stream of new features.
 Other programming languages release larger changes less often; Rust chooses to release smaller updates more frequently.
 After a while, all of those tiny changes add up.
-But from release to release, it can be hard to look back and say "Wow, between Rust 1.10 and Rust 1.31, Rust has changed a lot!"
+But from release to release, it can be hard to look back and say “Wow, between Rust 1.10 and Rust 1.31, Rust has changed a lot!”

 Every two or three years, the Rust team produces a new *edition* of Rust.
 Each edition brings together the features that have landed into a clear